It is the sliding or displacement of one vertebra in comparison with another.

-Isthmic anterolisthesis : is where there is a defect in the pars interarticularis.
-It is the most common form of spondylolisthesis; also called spondylolitic spondylolisthesis, occurs with an informed prevalence of 5-7% in the US population.
+Isthmic anterolisthesis is where there is a defect in the pars interarticularis.
+The most common spondylolisthesis, also called spondylolysis spondylolisthesis, occurs with an informed prevalence of 5-7% in the US population.
 UU

-A slip or fracture of the intravertebral joint is usually acquired between the ages of 6 and 16, but remains unnoticed until adulthood.
+A slip or fracture of the intravertebral joint is usually acquired between 6 and 16 but remains unnoticed until adulthood.

-Approximately 90% of these isthmic slips are low grade (less than 50%) and 10% are high grade (slip greater than 50%).
+Approximately 90% of these isthmic slips are low grade (less than 50%), and 10% are high grade (mistakes greater than 50%).
 It is divided into three subtypes:

-Slip severity is usually measured after taking a lateral vision radiograph, and then classified on a scale of 1 to 5.
-Sliding is measured from the amount by which the upper vertebral body slides forward over the body Lower vertebral:
+Slip severity is usually measured after taking a lateral vision radiograph and then classified on a scale of 1 to 5.
+Sliding is calculated from the amount by which the upper vertebral body slides forward over the body.
+Lower vertebral:

-- Grade V : greater than 100% or spondyloptosis, occurs when the vertebra has completely fallen off the next vertebra.
+- Grade V: greater than 100% or spondylosis occurs when the vertebra has completely fallen off the next vertebra.

 What are the symptoms?

 Low back pain is the most common symptom of spondylolisthesis.
-This often gets worse after exercise, especially with extension of the lumbar spine.
+This often worsens after exercise, especially with extension of the lumbar spine.

 Other symptoms include hamstring stiffness and stiffness and decreased range of motion of the lower back.
-Pain in the legs, thighs and buttocks can get worse when standing up.
+Pain in the legs, thighs, and buttocks can worsen when standing up.

-- A general stiffness of the back and hardening of the hamstrings, with a resulting change in posture and gait.
+- There is a general stiffness of the back and hardening of the hamstrings, with a resulting change in posture and gait.

-- You can observe a forward inclined or semichototic posture, due to compensatory changes.
+- Due to compensatory changes, you can observe a forward inclined or semichototic posture.

-- A result of the change in gait is often a noticeable atrophy in the gluteal muscles due to lack of use.
+- The change in gait is often a noticeable atrophy in the gluteal muscles due to lack of use.

-- Generalized lower back pain can also be seen, with intermittent pain from the buttocks to the back of the thigh and / or the lower part of the leg through the sciatic nerve.
+- Generalized lower back pain can also be seen, with intermittent pain from the buttocks to the back of the thigh and the lower part of the leg through the sciatic nerve.

 Other symptoms may include tingling and numbness.
 Coughing and sneezing can intensify the pain.

-- Pain that gets worse when standing, walking, or any type of activity that involves leaning back.
+- Pain gets worse when standing, walking, or any activity involving leaning back.